-Note The tobacco control policy indices measure the extent a country has introduced tobacco control policies in different areas.
-The average is based only on the countries listed in Table 4.
+Note The advertising tobacco control policy indices measure the extent a country has introduced tobacco control policies in different areas.
+The average is based only on the countries listed in the

-Source: Lakeville based on Nguyen et.al.
-(2012)
+Lakeville based on Nguyen et.al.
+(2012).
+Source:

 3 Smoking and public health in the EU